When working remotely, the daily schedule for full-time students will usually look like the following.

-Morning standup begins.
+Morning all-hands standup begins.
 We expect every student to be present in the video standup link at 8:15.
 Standup often includes important announcements and instructions as well as discussion about key concepts, so it's important to attend.

 Continue working with your pair.